Deliver “Delight and Passion” to people

 Akiu Grand Hotel hot spring facility renovation work

-[Project Description] This is a hot spring facility renewal project for the main building of Akiu Grand Hotel in the Akiu Onsen district of Sendai city.
-Taking full advantage of the excellent location along the Rairaikyo Gorge, we aimed to create a hot spring facility that combines the charm of Akiu Grand Hotel with a modern impression, while giving a sense of unity with Akiu's four seasons and Rairaikyo Gorge.
-[Customer's Issues/Requests] There is a promenade for tourists between Rairaikyo Gorge and the hotel that stands along the valley, so we needed to find a way to make the hot spring facility invisible from both the promenade and the promenade.
-We also took care to ensure that the facility can be used safely by three generations, such as by reducing the difference in height between the steps leading up to the baths.
-The design theme for the men's bath is "Bonten no Yu - A bath of forgetfulness in a Zen-like tranquility where you can concept design the four seasons of Akiu and enjoy a sense of oneness with Rairaikyo Gorge," while the women's bath is "Aihime no Yu - A tranquil modern resort in sympathy with the nature of Rairaikyo Gorge, a bath of beautiful skin where you can truly relax in an extraordinary space."
-[Solution] When you open the sliding door to the hot spring, guests are greeted by a tranquil atmosphere of hot water gushing forth from a huge natural stone carved like a hand-washing basin, with the natural scenery of Rairaikyo Gorge in the background, like a painting, and in order to further enhance the sense of oneness with nature by reflecting the scenery of the four seasons of Rairaikyo Gorge in the open-air bath, we have created an infinity design so that the edge of the bath is not visible.
-Additionally, the dividing wall between the men's and women's open-air baths makes use of the huge stones that have been installed there since ancient times, the floor is made of Towada stone with a pale blue-green color that gives a feeling of cleanliness, and the ceiling is made of wood-grain panels that give a modern impression, creating a stylish and high-quality atmosphere.
-A glass sash that can be opened wide to the left and right is placed in the center of the indoor bath, connecting the inside and outside during good seasons and creating a sense of spaciousness. <Our project members> [Development] Nishibori Masayoshi, Oyama Isao, Sato Mitsuhiro [Sales] Uesugi Hiroyuki [Creative direction] Matsubara Miwa [design, layout] Matsubara Miwa, Takahashi Ryoji, Honda Takeshi [Production and construction] Fukuda Manabu, Takase Masaaki, Aizawa Ken [Architectural supervision] Ueno Hiroshi
+[Project Description] This project involves the renovation of the hot spring facilities at the main building of the Akiu Grand Hotel in the Akiu Onsen area of Sendai City.
+We aimed to create a hot spring facility that maximizes the excellent location along the Rairaikyo Gorge, allowing guests to feel a sense of unity with the four seasons of Akiu and the Rairaikyo Gorge, while also possessing the characteristic charm of the Akiu Grand Hotel and a modern impression.
+[Client's Challenges/Requests] There is a walking path for tourists between the Rairaikyo Gorge and the hotel, which stands along the gorge, so it was necessary to ensure that the hot spring facilities were not visible from either the walking path or the hot spring facilities.
+In addition, we took care to make the facility safe and easy for three generations to use, such as by reducing the difference in height between the steps leading to the baths.
+The men's bath is themed "Bonten no Yu - A bath of forgetfulness where you can cherish the four seasons of Akiu, enjoy a sense of unity with Raikyo Gorge, and heal your heart in a Zen-like tranquility," while the women's bath is concept design "Aihime no Yu - A serene, modern resort that resonates with the nature of Raikyo Gorge, a bath for beautiful skin where you can truly relax in an extraordinary space."
+[Solution] When you open the sliding door to the hot spring, you are greeted with a serene atmosphere where the natural beauty of Raikyo Gorge is like looking at a painting, and hot spring water gushes out from a large natural stone carved out like a water basin.
+The seasonal scenery of Raikyo Gorge is reflected in the water of the open-air bath, and to further enhance the sense of unity with nature, the edge of the bathtub has been made infinity so that it is not visible.
+Furthermore, the boundary wall between the men's and women's open-air baths utilizes large stones that have been there since ancient times, the floor is made of Towada stone with a pale blue-green color that gives a sense of cleanliness, and the ceiling is made of wood-grain panels that give a modern impression, creating a stylish and high-quality atmosphere.
+Large, openable glass sashes are placed in the center of the indoor bath, connecting the inside and outside during pleasant seasons, allowing for a sense of spaciousness. <Our Project Members> [Development] Masayoshi Nishibori, Isao Oyama, Mitsuhiro Sato [Sales] Hiroyuki Uesugi [Creative Direction] Miwa Matsubara [design, layout] Miwa Matsubara, Yoshiyuki Takahashi, Takeshi Honda [Production and construction] Manabu Fukuda, Masaaki Takase, Ken Aizawa [Architectural Supervision] Hiroshi Ueno

 #hospitality